Michaelalo1/Coin-Ticker/README.md

 ## What I will create

 I'm going to make a crypto currency price checking app.
-By the end of the module, I'll be able to monitor crypto live rates for several currencies!
+By the end of the module, Here I'll be able to monitor crypto live rates for several currencies!

 ## What I Implemented